 - Risk assessment during early product development, and development of Risk Evaluation and Mitigation Strategies (REMS)

 - Postmarketing surveillance reports for submission to FDA

-Sid has served on numerous committees and boards including the FDA’s Drug Abuse Advisory Committee (DAAC), NIH study sections, National Board of Medical Examiners test development committees, and the board of the College on Problems of Drug Dependence (CPDD).
+Sid has served on numerous committees and boards including the FDA’s Drug Abuse Advisory Committee (DAAC), National Institutes of Health (NIH) study sections, National Board of Medical Examiners test development committees, and the board of the College on Problems of Drug Dependence (CPDD).

-Sid attended Union College, and earned his medical degree at the New Jersey College of Medicine and Dentistry.
-He completed his internship, residency in neurology and doctorate. in pharmacology at Jefferson Medical College.
 Sid has held several academic positions.
-He was the Career Teacher in Addictions at the University of Pennsylvania, following which he was Medical Director at the Eagleville Hospital and Rehabilitation Center, which is noted for many innovations in the treatment of addictive diseases.
+He was the Career Teacher in Addictions at the University of Pennsylvania, after which he was Medical Director at the Eagleville Hospital and Rehabilitation Center, which is noted for many innovations in the treatment of addictive diseases.
 In 1980, he became Associate Professor of Psychiatry and Pharmacology and Director of Chemical Dependence programs at Northwestern University Medical School.
 In 1986, he became Professor of Internal Medicine and Psychiatry at the Medical College of Virginia, Virginia Commonwealth University and Chairman of the Division of Substance Abuse Medicine.
 He also held faculty positions in the departments of Pharmacology and Toxicology and Psychology at Virginia Commonwealth University.
 Additionally, he held a position as a Voluntary Professor of Behavioral Science at the University of Kentucky.

 Sid has received numerous awards including listings in The Best Doctors in America and is a Fellow of the College on Problems of Drug Dependence and the American Society of Addiction Medicine.
 He has published over 150 research papers, book chapters and educational materials.